 • Stephanie Balaouris, Analyst - Infrastructure & Operations, Forrester Research

 • Dr. Nader Mehravari, CERT® Program, Software Engineering Institute, Carnegie Mellon University

 - Pandemic Update: Issues, response, and case studies

 • Professor Richard Larson, MIT

-- Emergency Preparedness & the Five Dimensions of Meta-Leadership
+- Emergency Preparedness & the Dimensions of Meta-Leadership

 • Eric McNulty, National Preparedness Leadership Initiative, Harvard University

-After-class complimentary networking activity: Boston Duck Tour and New England Clambake (or other) dinner for participants, traveling companions, and faculty (space available basis)
+After-class complimentary group/ networking activity: Boston Duck Boat Tour and New England Lobster (or other) dinner for participants, traveling companions, and faculty (space-available basis)

 Today's class will be held at the U.S. Government's FEMA/DHS Regional Response Coordination Center

 - Local and Hazmat Emergency Planning and Response